JackInSightsV2/Semantic-Media-Compression/README.md

 **Critical intellectual honesty**: After extensive analysis of how this could succeed, we must confront scenarios where **the entire premise is impossible**.

 **Existential threats**:
-- **Cultural relativism**: Meaning might be inseparable from culture (no "neutral semantic layer" exists)
 - **User psychology**: Humans may fundamentally reject non-deterministic content (uncanny valley forever)
 - **Physics limits**: Energy costs might never be economical due to thermodynamic floors
 - **Legal barriers**: Copyright law may be incompatible with AI regeneration